sportsbite/alephant-publisher-queue/README.md

 }
 ```

-This will then make a HTTP GET request to the configured endpoint (via `UrlGenerator`), render and store your content.
+This will then make a HTTP GET request to the configured endpoint (via `UrlGenerator`), process the response (via `HttpResponseProcessor`), render and store your content.

 You will not ordinarily need to push messages onto SQS manually, this will be handled via the broker in real use.